County Government Links

 MEET LIZ GORMAN

-In addition to serving as the Chairman of the Suburban Caucus, Commissioner Gorman serves on 21 standing committees and sub-committees of the Cook County Board and is Chairman of the Worker’s Compensation and the Public Health Committees and serves as the Vice Chairman of the Information Technology & Automation, Oak Forest Hospital, Roads and Bridges and the Rules and Administration Committees.
+In addition to serving as the Chairman of the Suburban Caucus, Commissioner Gorman serves on 16 County Board standing committees and 11 Forest Preserve District Committees and as Chairman of the Environmental Control Committee and Vice Chairman of the Road and Bridge Committee, the Rules and Administration Committee and the Technology Committee.
+For a complete listing of Commissioner Gorman's committee assignments, please click here.

-© 2008 Cook County Commissioner Elizabeth "Liz" Doody Gorman
+© 2010 - 2014 Cook County Commissioner Elizabeth "Liz" Doody Gorman & Liz for the 17th.